 Developing knowledge and skill in the craft of acting requires participation and commitment.
 Therefore, regular attendance and punctuality is necessary.
-Students are required to be in attendance and ready to work by the posted class start time.
+Students are expected to be ready to work by the posted start time.
 Late students may be denied entry.

 The professor and students are responsible for developing a creative, supportive, and protective atmosphere in class in order to best serve the work.
 Students must accept artistic individualities and help their colleagues with constructive criticism.
 The unity, creativity, and health of the class is placed above any antagonism, personal or artistic differences, temperaments, and idiosyncrasies.